 You don’t have to rush out to buy the latest designer wear, unless you want to, of course.
 What is important is to wear something breathable and comfortable.
 You’ll need to move around easily so tight or restrictive clothing isn’t suitable.
 Also, you don’t want to have to keep adjusting clothes or wear a top that rides up whenever you bend down.
 The general rule is to avoid anything that could make you feel self-conscious or distract you.
 Comfy leggings, yoga pants, a leotard, vest top, aerobics top or a slightly looser-fitting long-sleeved top can all work.
 If you normally finish with a relaxation or meditation session, have a pair of socks, a sweater and a blanket handy to keep you warm.

 Sounds obvious but this one’s vital.
 For yoga in the home environment, choose somewhere spacious.
 You’ll be using your limbs, moving forwards, sideways and backwards in various poses.
 So, try to pre-empt any potential for hurting yourself.
 Clear the area to ensure ample space to move around in.
-During the warmer months, consider going outside.
+During the Summer months consider exercising outside, especially now that the restrictions are lifting and we can meet in groups.
 It’s always wonderfully fulfilling to practice yoga whilst taking in nature and with the sun on your back!

 As with any exercise, it’s important to keep hydrated.
 For more vigorous yoga workouts, you may find that you work up a sweat, and feel thirsty so be sure to replenish lost fluids.
 If you’ll be doing Bikram ‘hot’ yoga, an insulated water bottle can work well to keep water cold.